Get to know all about the Golden Visa to Portugal. See how the procedure is done, what types of investments you need, and how to obtain it.

 To obtain a residence permit for investment activity, you may conduct your investment as an individual businessperson or through a company set up in an EU Member State.

-Golden Visa investment types
+Golden Visa 2024 Updates

-Despite being better known as a form of investment in Portugal through the acquisition of a property or the transfer of capital, the Golden Visa can also be obtained through other types of investment.
+Despite being formerly known as a form of investment in Portugal through the acquisition of a property or the transfer of capital, the Golden Visa can also be obtained through other types of investment.

 You must make one of the following types of investments to be eligible: